 It’s important to understand that although kegels are great, just doing thousands of them and nothing else is very unlikely to cure you of premature ejaculation.

-They should help if you do them correctly, but there is much more to learn and other important exercises to do.
-You can find out more about why I think that in this post.
+They should help if you do them correctly, but there’s much more to learn and other important exercises to do.
+You can find out more about why I think that in this article.

-If you’re serious about dealing with PE, then the best way to do this is with a proper training course.
+If you’re serious about dealing with PE, the best way forward is with a proper training course.
 Then rather than piecing together bits and pieces of information from various sources, you can learn in a structured way all the different elements that can eventually give you full control.